yujunz/gitlab.com-runbooks/troubleshooting/elk_mapper_parsing_exception.md

 but since [set our indexes name with the current day](https://gitlab.com/gitlab-cookbooks/gitlab-elk/blob/3cfa7707a99b8b23a795e4104c564b39e94e2c23/attributes/default.rb#L62) the following day's index should create the mapping matching the new log structure and logging should resume working correctly.
-If you need to fix the issue before that you can override the index name on the appropiate pubsub node's `/opt/pubsubbeat/pubsubbeat.yml` (property `output.elasticsearch.index`) and restart the pubsub service on that node.
+If you need to fix the issue before that you can override the index name on the appropriate pubsub node's `/opt/pubsubbeat/pubsubbeat.yml` (property `output.elasticsearch.index`) and restart the pubsub service on that node.
 You should rollback that change afterwards.